almarklein/ppaa-experiments/README.md

 # ppaa-experiments
-Compare post-processing aa methods like FXAA
+Compare post-processing aa methods (and ssaa)

 A simple viewer is provided: